College & Career Success Program

 - Advocacy.
 We believe in teaching self-advocacy as essential to success throughout the post-secondary process.
 Similarly, we advocate actively on behalf of all of our students.
 We want the college admissions process to mirror some of the processes and challenges they will face once they are on college campuses where they will need to be able to advocate for themselves along with knowing when, where, and how to ask for help.

-The MWA College and Career Counseling (CCC) office is located in the Upper School.
+The MWA College and Career Counseling (CCC) office is located in the Upper School, Building 4.
 All students and families are welcome!
 At the CCC, students and families can get information about the following: